MA

 This unique Masters will enhance your critical understanding of musical theatre as a popular entertainment genre.

 - This programme will help you to sharpen your practical skills as a creative artist.
-On a practical level, it will assist you in working as a freelance writer, composer or producer of musical theatre.
+On a practical level, it will assist you in working as a performer, freelance writer, composer or producer of musical theatre.

 - The MA focuses on the dramaturgy of the musical as a key factor in the future development of the genre.